rblades/dhworkbook_master/docs/module-1/Exercises.md

 This is perhaps the simplest use case for GitHub.
 You can create files directly in the repository as well, by hitting the 'create new file' button, and following the prompts.
 GitHub has a [brief tutorial on using the website to collaborate with other people on a repository](https://guides.github.com/activities/hello-world/).

-**For the remainder of the course, use your hist3814o repository as your scratch pad, your fail log, and your open notebook for showing your work across these modules**
+**For the remainder of the course, use your hist3814o repository as your scratch pad, your fail log, and your open notebook for showing your work across these modules**.

 Check out [my example 'fail log' as a model](https://github.com/shawngraham/example-faillog-hist3814).
 'Fail' is a pretty harsh word &mdash; I use it to point out that for everything that works perfectly, there's an awful lot of trial-and-error that happened first **upon which** our successes are built.
 We need to keep track of this!
 James Baker calls this, **[de-wizardification](https://cradledincaricature.com/2017/06/29/dewizardification/).**